AdobeDocs/experience-manager-65.en/help/sites-authoring/publishing-pages.md

     * The page will be published directly if there are no references to be published.
     * If the page has references that need publishing, these will be listed in the **Publish** wizard, where you can either:

-        * Specify which of the assets/tags/etc. you want to publish together with the page, then use **Publish** to complete the process.
+        * Specify which of the assets/tags/and so on you want to publish together with the page, then use **Publish** to complete the process.

         * Use **Cancel** to abort the action.

    ![chlimage_1](assets/chlimage_1.png)

 1. Selecting **Publish** will replicate the page to the publish environment.
-In the page editor an information banner will be shown confirming the publish action.
+In the page editor, an information banner is shown confirming the publish action.

    ![screen_shot_2018-03-21at152840](assets/screen_shot_2018-03-21at152840.png)